FatimaFarooqKhuwaja/NextJS-Design-JAM-2024-Hackathon/README.md

 application in a production-like setting, which helps to identify any deployment or configuration issues that might arise during the final deployment to production.

+DAY 7 - LIVE DEPLOYMENT AND POST-LAUNCH PRACTICES
+Day 7 is the final step of the hackathon, where we will deploy their marketplace to a live production environment, consolidating all the work completed in the previous days to create a fully functional and customer-ready platform.
+This stage focuses on following industry-standard best practices for deployment, ensuring security, scalability, and operational readiness.
+Additionally, include branding, marketing, and business partnerships, while emphasizing the importance of staying on the technology track.